myquay/michael-mckenna.com/blog/content/post/2019/multi-tenancy-in-asp-dot-net-core.0.md

 #### Per-tenant data isolation

-A tenant will need to be able to access thier data, and their data alone.
-It should be difficult to expose data in cross tenant scenarios to avoid coding errors.
+A tenant will need to be able to access their data, and their data alone.
 This could be achieved by partitioning data within a single datastore or by using a datastore per-tenant.
+Whatever pattern we use we should make it difficult for a developer to expose data in cross tenant scenarios to avoid coding errors.

 ## Tenant resolution

-First we want to be able to identify which tenant a request is running under, but before we get too excited we need to decide what data we need to hold about a tenant, we really just need one piece of information currently, the tenant identifier.
+With any multi-tenant application we need to be able to identify which tenant a request is running under, but before we get too excited we need to decide what data we require to be able to look up a tenant.
+We really just need one piece of information at this stage, the tenant identifier.

 ```csharp
 /// <summary>